MichelDeudon/formations/content/en/c/local-seasonal/_index.md

 ### Open source data

-Open source contribution - [Pyfood](https://pyfood.readthedocs.io/fr/latest/) and Chocapi (coming soon) - to raise awareness of the benefits of a vegetarian diet, local and seasonal.
+Open source contribution - [Pyfood](https://pyfood.readthedocs.io/fr/latest/) to raise awareness of the benefits of a vegetarian diet, local and seasonal.

 We promote
 - Ⓥ Plant-based artwork.
 Respecting living ecosystems and favoring low climate impact.